ux-studies/kubernetes-survey/README.md

 # You Can Help

 Good candidates for participating in this survey include those that have any Kubernetes experience, anywhere from a beginner to an expert level.
-For beginners, even if you've only been using Kubernetes for a few weeks, we'd like your feedback.
+For beginners, even if you've only been using Kubernetes for a few weeks, we'd appreciate your feedback.
 We welcome participants with experience using any form of Kubernetes tools.
 Furthermore, we encourage others involved within open source Special Interest Groups (SIGs) for [CLIs](https://github.com/kubernetes/community/blob/master/sig-cli/README.md) and [Usability](https://github.com/kubernetes-sigs/sig-usability) to promote the survey and recruit more participants within the Kubernetes community.
 We are still recruiting survey participants with any experience using Kubernetes in their work.

 # Take Our Survey [Here](https://forms.gle/CcXwjx1Tftkp7KAW9)